pktgen/fgen/docs/guides/pmds/af_xdp.rst

 <https://www.kernel.org/doc/Documentation/networking/af_xdp.rst>`_.

-This Linux-specific PMD driver creates the AF_XDP socket and binds it to a specific netdev queue, it allows a CNDP application to send and receive raw packets through the socket which would bypass the kernel network stack.
+This Linux-specific PMD driver creates the AF_XDP socket and binds it to a specific netdev queue, it allows a FGEN application to send and receive raw packets through the socket which would bypass the kernel network stack.
 Current implementation only supports single queue.